Are your trees / plants / grass stressed, in poor condition, of low vigour, under attack, or subject to compaction or other site related pressures?

 The Airspade can be used to relieve surface and near surface compaction.

-By first removing sections of turf, the soil can be turned over using high pressure air.
+By first removing sections of turf, the soil can be turned over using the air spade to direct high pressure air into the soil.
 Soil ameliorant’s, such as compost and bio-char, can also be added to improve the soil structure.
 We then recommend dressing the rooting area with chip mulch to protect the soil structure and provide composting organic matter to the area further boosting the soil food web.

 This area can also be drenched with a compost tea to add further nutrients to the soil if required.